rzhangpku/VAA/README.md

 Training configs are defined in config/training.

 ## Preprocess
-All the data preprocessing file in scripts/preprocessing.
+All the data preprocessing scripts are in scripts/preprocessing.

 ### ESIM